 Blockchain is not a software solution.
 It is a peer-to-peer ledger technology that documents and cross-checks transactions against each other.
 Once a transaction is made, it cannot be changed.
-If someone wants to put a new transaction through the system, all the parties involved must approve it before the transaction can be added to the ledger.
-When a transaction is added to the ledger, it is put into a “block.”
+If someone wants to add a new transaction through the system, all parties involved must approve it before it can be added to the ledger.
+When a transaction is added to the ledger, it is put into a “block”.
 Each block is then connected to the block that precedes it and the one following it.
 The process continues to build a permanent chain.

 When comparing figures, blockchain ensures the entire network is working with the same numbers.
 Once the transaction has been checked, it moves onto the next transaction to confirm its accuracy.

 Blockchain can be used by manufacturers, distributors, warehouses, shippers, and retailers to track materials, products, deliveries, and more.
 Copies of the data can be accessed on multiple devices.
 The information can be found quickly, and users can be confident in its accuracy.

 Blockchain offers visibility throughout the supply chain, which gives you the following benefits: